burgerlander/caddy-plugins-fork/README.md

 with all plugins provided by this package pre-installed.

-The Caddyfile `./example/Caddyfile` can be used to spin up a Caddy instance with various virtual-hosts predefined with usefule configurations for testing.
+The Caddyfile `./example/Caddyfile` can be used to spin up a Caddy instance with various virtual-hosts predefined with useful configurations for testing.
 See that file for a description of the available virtual hosts.

 ```bash